Discover Amsterdam

 There’s so much to be discovered when you step out of the city centre to explore the wider Amsterdam Area.
 Whether you have a half day to explore, or are looking for an overnight stay, the following list highlights the best experiences to be had in the Amsterdam Area.

 A trip to Holland wouldn’t be complete without seeing a windmill.
 At Zaanse Schans, one of the area’s most visited attractions, visitors can marvel at no less than eight restored windmills.
 The historic (yet artificial) village allows a glimpse into houses, old factories and the windmills themselves.
-A wonderful insight into the industrial heritage of Holland, when the area around the river Zaan was a hub for linseed oil, paint, paper and mustard production.
+An incredible insight into the industrial heritage of Old Holland, when the area around the river Zaan was a hub for linseed oil, paint, paper and mustard production.

-Top tip: The Zaan Boat can be caught from behind Central Station (pier 14), for a picturesque route to the village.
+Top tip: The Zaan Boat windmillhopper tour offers a picturesque route to the village.

 Image from Bram Schilling

 Not so long ago, Flevoland, the Netherlands’ youngest province, was just a large body of water.
-Now reclaimed, it boasts large expanses of nature and entire new cities.
-Spatial planning has allowed for some incredible futuristic architecture in the cities and modern art hidden in the countryside.
+Now reclaimed, it boasts large expanses of nature, such as the Nieuw Land National Park and entirely new cities like Almere and Lelystad.
+Spatial planning has allowed for some incredible futuristic architecture in the towns and modern art hidden in the countryside.
 An array of six enormous sculptures by artists such as Anthony Gormley, Daniel Libeskind and Richard Serra were made in response to and with the surrounding landscape.
 They can be discovered by guided tour all in one day.

 Batavialand is a museum in Lelystad where you can find out how people built wooden sailing ships 400 years ago.
 Board the spectacular VOC ship the Batavia, dive into the history of Flevoland, and experience the stories of the pioneers.